People-DAO/website/content/projects/perpex.md

 A brief feature description can be found below:

-- Placing bulk Limit orders through clicking on the order book -Pre-defined Take Profit, Stop Loss with Limit and Market orders
+- Placing bulk Limit orders through clicking on the order book
+- Pre-defined Take Profit, Stop Loss with Limit and Market orders
 - Multi-updating of Take Profit and Stop Loss orders
 - Trading directly from the order book
 - Adding widgets on the home screen and free moving